 The Gehl-Porter presentation will include a discussion of root cause solutions to change the nature of competition—to promote healthy competition—starting with election innovations.
-The presentation by Ms. Gehl and Professor Porter will be followed by a panel discussion and Q&A on the most promising solutions to today’s political dysfunction.
-We plan to have a distinguished political historian join Porter and Gehl in the panel discussion.
-This is a non-partisan initiative.
+After the presentation by Ms. Gehl and Professor Porter, NYU history professor Timothy Naftali will join a panel discussion to help put reform initiatives into a historical perspective, followed by a Q&A. This is a non-partisan initiative.

 If you are concerned about the dysfunction that exists in Washington, you will not want to miss this event.

 Please register early, as we expect to sell out.

 Please note that no refunds will be issued.

 Former President & CEO of Gehl Foods, Inc.